UHS 2014-15 Student Housing License Agreement

 - Resident Advisors are available via the Duty Cell phone and there is a Resident Life Coordinator on-duty 24 hours a day.

 - In compliance with California State Code, Cal Poly Pomona has adopted a campus-wide no smoking policy.
 University Housing Services does not permit smoking inside any part of the housing facility, including individual units and balconies/patios/porches or ledges.
 Cigarette butts must be properly disposed of outside all buildings.
-Smoking is only permitted 25 feet outside the facilities.
+E-cigarettes are also prohibited inside all buildings.
+Smoking/E-cigarettes is only permitted 25 feet outside the facilities.

 - Use of the University Housing Services Residences is limited to the Licensees, their escorted guests and other persons specifically authorized by UHS.